-In this post, you will learn How to Repot CUCUMBER and TOMATO Seedlings.
-It is so fun, easy and rewarding.
+In this post, you will learn How to Repot Cucumber and Tomato Seedlings (Video).
+It is so fun, easy, and rewarding.
 Nothing can beat homegrown produce and that is why I love to grow my own backyard garden.

 To speed up the growing process, I recommend soaking the seeds before sowing them.
 After starter plants are about 1 inch tall (2.5 cm) they need to be repotted into a larger container, so the root has more room to expand.